Provider Overview

 Sample Collection

 Esophageal cell samples are collected with the EndoSign(R) Cell Collection device in a short office-based procedure.
-A vitamin-sized pill is swallowed and dissolves in the stomach, releasing a small self-expanding sponge in 7 minutes.
+A vitamin-sized pill is swallowed and dissolves in the stomach, releasing a small self-expanding sponge.
 The sponge collects surface cells along the length of the esophagus, and the sample is placed in a preservation kit and sent to Cyted Health's laboratory for analysis to detect Barrett's Esophagus.

 The EndoSign(R) Cell Collection device received 510(k) clearance by the FDA in January 2024, demonstrating that it is safe and effective for use.